lingo-app/developer-docs/docs/guides/Overview.md

 API Access is available for all Spaces on the Plus or enterpise plans.

+Note: While in beta, API access is only availble by request.

 ## Creating a token

 Access to the API is token based.
 Admins of a space can create a token on the settings page for the desired space.